Diegosmadeira/user-api/README.md

             1. download the directories (by clicking on CODE -> DOWLOAD ZIP) into the directory where it will be used.

                         Unzip the directory.
-                        Rename the User-api-master directory to user-api
+                        Rename the user-api-master directory to user-api
                         Unzip the file vendor.zip